ottolote/diskmat/README.md

 # TMA4140 Diskret Matematikk

-Solutions to exercises for the course TMA4140 Autumn 2017.
+Solutions to exercises for the course TMA4140 Fall 2017.

 These are mainly for personal use - don't be fooled by the formatting, the solutions are those of a student (I don't really know what I'm doing).